 The Pace library has two Optelec Compact 7 HD magnifiers available for checkout at the Circulation Desk.
 This device is ideal for enlarging any type of material anywhere in the library (it's portable so you can take it to where the materials you're trying to view is located).

-The library has has purchased a SciPlus-2200 Scientific Calculator to assist patrons with low vision.
-It can perform scientific, statistical and trigonometric calculations and fractions.
+The library has purchased a SciPlus-2200 Scientific Calculator to assist patrons with low vision.
+It can perform scientific, statistical, and trigonometric calculations and fractions.
 This calculator can be checked out from the Circulation Desk at the Pace library.

 Request ADA Books From HathiTrust

-Users who are registered with the UWF Student Disability Resource Center may request ADA-compliant text materials.
+Users who are registered with the UWF Student Accessibility Resources office may request ADA-compliant text materials.
 For more information see this page.

-All online (scanned) Course Reserves readings have been proccessed using optical-character-recognition (OCR) technology to make them compatible with Screen Reading software.
+All online (scanned) Course Reserves readings have been processed using optical-character-recognition (OCR) technology to make them compatible with Screen Reading software.